BrokenSource/BrokenSource/Website/about/roadmap.md

 !!! success "**Quality of Life** features for what works today"
 - [x] ~~Fastest Piano Roll code in Python in the world~~
 - [x] Code logistics for FFmpeg advanced and easy configuration
+- [x] Write CI workflows for releases, PyPI and GitHub Pages
+- [ ] Improve the Website and Documentation
 - [ ] Preset System for DepthFlow, CLI and API friendly
-- [x] Improve the Website and Documentation
 - [ ] Better ShaderFlow Shader Library include file
 - [ ] Improve User Experience on Pianola
 - [ ] Make DepthFlow's logic extensible and usable on ShaderFlow